lsonne/stuff/remotelogging/remoteapplogging.md

 no iOS client libs available from any of the logging services themselves.
 I couldn't even find any open sourced libs on Github.
 I decided to write a library myself.
 I chose to integrate against Loggly, because they have an excellent REST API for remote logging.
 First, I wrote an Objective-C library, which extends the amazing iOS logging framework [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).
 The library formats and sends logs to Loggly.
 You can get the library at [LogglyLogger-CocoaLumberjack](https://github.com/melke/LogglyLogger-CocoaLumberjack).
 Recently, I also wrote a minimalistic logging framework in Swift, that can be used for console logging only, or for uploading logs to Loggly, or both.
 The Swift framework is available at [SlimLogger](https://github.com/melke/SlimLogger).
+(If you prefer another cloud logging service than Loggly, please contribute to SlimLogger by adding a class, `SlimYourFavoriteServiceDestination` that implements the SlimLogger protocol `LogDestination`.
+You can have a look in `SlimLogglyDestination.swift` to see how it can be done.)

 Here, I will briefly describe how to do cloud logging using SlimLogger in a Swift iOS app.